dart-lang/site-www/src/_guides/language/language-tour.md

 </iframe>

-If the function contains only one statement, you can shorten it using fat arrow notation.
+If the function contains only one statement, you can shorten it using arrow notation.
 Paste the following line into DartPad and click run to verify that it is functionally equivalent.

 <?code-excerpt "misc/test/language_tour/functions_test.dart (anon-func)"?>